rest-go/auth/README.md

 ## Setup database

 Send a `POST` request to `/auth/setup` to set up database tables for users.
-This will also create a super user account and return the username and password in the response.
+This will also create an admin user account and return the username and password in the response.

 ``` bash
 $ curl -XPOST "localhost:8000/auth/setup"